stkent/bugshaker-android/README.md

 }
 ```

-The `BugShaker` class contains several alternate `setEmailInfo` methods to allow you to specify multiple recipient email addresses and/or a custom subject line for your bug report emails.
 It is recommended that logging always be disabled in production builds.

 # Contributing